DomT4/homebrew-autoupdate/README.md

 applet.
 [Related Issue](https://github.com/DomT4/homebrew-autoupdate/issues/25)

-* Decide what to do about Cask upgrades, which increasingly require `sudo` to succeed and currently just hangs when that situation is encountered.
-Options include removing Cask support, or identifying Casks that require `sudo` to upgrade and skipping over those.
+* Decide what to do about Cask upgrades which require `sudo` to succeed and currently just hang when that situation is encountered, unless using `SUDO_ASKPASS`.
 [Related Issue](https://github.com/DomT4/homebrew-autoupdate/issues/40)

 ## License